Brockhampton: 2019: Ginger

 Following the release of Iridescence, the band began a sixth month hiatus from group activity.
-During this time, several members, including JOBA, bearface, Hemnani, Manwa, HK, and Grey worked on Abstract's third studio album, Arizona Baby.
+During this time, several members, including JOBA, Bearface, Hemnani, Manwa, HK, and Grey worked on Abstract's third studio album, Arizona Baby.
 Towards the end of production on Arizona Baby, a period of writer's block experienced by Abstract prompted the group to begin work on their next studio album.
 Work on the album was accompanied by weekly group therapy sessions (dubbed "Friday Therapy" by the band) hosted by Abstract and led by actor Shia LaBeouf.
 The band credited these sessions with informing the lyrical direction of their next album.
 Despite the group no longer living together, like the Saturation trilogy, the bulk of recording took place at a Hollywood Hills home that was shared by the band's creative team.

 On July 2, the band officially announced their fifth studio album, Ginger.
-Also like the Saturation trilogy, Ginger was preceded by weekly singles and music videos; "I Been Born Again", "If Your Pray Right", "Boy Bye", and "No Halo" were released ahead of the album.
+Also like the Saturation trilogy, Ginger was preceded by weekly singles and music videos; "I Been Born Again", "If You Pray Right", "Boy Bye", and "No Halo" were released ahead of the album.
 Ginger was released on August 23, and the same day the band put on a one-off live show in Los Angeles, also titled Friday Therapy, with 100 gecs, Deb Never, JPEGMafia, and Dominic Fike serving as openers.
 From October to December, the band embarked on the Heaven Belongs to You Tour in support of Ginger, with 100 gecs and Slowthai as supporting acts.

 The band made its first appearance on The Ellen DeGeneres Show on September 6, 2019, performing "Sugar" and "Boy Bye", though the latter was not televised.
 Later that same day, they performed "No Halo" with Deb Never on Jimmy Kimmel Live!
 The group was a guest on The Tonight Show Starring Jimmy Fallon, where they were interviewed and then performed "Sugar" with Ryan Beatty on October 24.
 On January 14, 2020, "Sugar" became the group's first Billboard hit, debuting at number 70 on the Billboard Hot 100 and remaining on the chart for nine weeks, peaking at number 66.
 On March 6, a remix version of the track featuring English singer Dua Lipa, American singer Jon B and Beatty was released.
 The track also became the group's first platinum record on April 29, 2020.
 The track received its second platinum certification on November 19, 2021.